 A big concern explored during the discussion series was how to bring up such sensitive subjects without offending men or even worse, driving it underground.

-’s Women’s Council could work as an advocate and a voice for women on such issues whilst also providing a community of support and encouragement, a source for inspiration and practical tools and advice.
+IF’s Women’s Council could work as an advocate and a voice for women on such issues whilst also providing a community of support and encouragement, a source for inspiration and practical tools and advice.